gavJackson/CV/README-long.md

 ### CYRUS

 Cyrus is a Windows and OSX desktop app built using Electron and VueJS.
 It's is a productivity tool and provides quick and easy access to snippets and templates which you can paste into any application.
-Cyrus can be controlled entirely by keyboard and can be used to provide you with easy access to simple snippets or for more complex templates with placeholder replacements.
-All of this ends up in your clip board, ready to paste into any application.

 https://github.com/gavJackson/Cyrus-App